 - 8.1.3 An immediate difference between the Partial Review and CLP 2018 is the introduction of three new transformation areas, namely Brighton Mainline, North End Quarter and Purley Way (a 'transformation corridor').
 Secondly, outside of these three areas there are many adjustments to the package of site allocations; specifically, there are 45 new site allocations and the great majority of retained CLP allocations are associated with adjustments to site capacity, in many cases significant adjustments.
 Thirdly, the Partial Review introduces a new approach to spatial targeting of windfall development, namely defined areas that will see either focused or moderate intensification.
-The result of these three changes to the spatial strategy is a housing supply sufficient to enable an (annualised) housing requirement of 2,079 dpa, in line with the London Plan target, in contrast to the 1,645 dpa annualised requirement within CLP 2018. - 8.1.4 Aside from these headline changes to the spatial strategy, the Partial Review also includes extensive changes to the suite of strategic and development management (DM) policies.
+The result of these three changes to the spatial strategy is a housing supply sufficient to enable an (annualised) housing requirement of 2,079 dpa, in line with the London Plan target, in contrast to the 1,645 dpa annualised requirement within CLP 2018. - 8.1.4 Aside from these headline changes to the spatial strategy, the Partial Review also includes extensive changes to the suite of strategic and development management (DM) policies (albeit many changes amount to re-ordering of text within the plan document).
 The broad framework of strategic policies is unchanged, but several new borough-wide DM policies are proposed, plus there are significant proposed changes to place specific and site specific policies.